Which European countries have opened their borders?

 Germany

-Germany will open its borders to the EU and UK on June 15.
+Germany will open its borders to the EU and UK from June 16.

 Currently, travellers are expected to have a valid reason for entering Germany.
 However, restrictions at the borders have been loosened.